Ledmington/DDML/README.md

 ## Instructions
 ### Running the Docker container
-You can run the peer packaged inside a docker container with:
+The container image is available on [DockerHub](https://hub.docker.com/r/filippobarbari/ddml-peer), you can run it with:
 ```bash
 docker run -it --rm filippobarbari/ddml-peer
 ```